LorenzDuremdes/Second-Brain/sleep.md

 2. do you like flushing your mouth after eating before bedtime (but after brushing teeth) + why
 	1. no, the sensations of [[food]] calms you (especially after hunger with IF)
 	2. it's usually [[food]] that doesn't contain much sugar

-## increasing sleep pressure
-1. how can you perhaps estimate beforehand whether you built sufficient sleep pressure in the morning or not?
-	1. assess sleep pressure during the short afternoon dip (e.g. adenosine)
-2. walking (early) after waking up
-3. learning (e.g. Anki) after waking upt

 # [[nutrition]]
 ## [[nutrient timing]]